nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Use case: Filter the task list**

 **MSS**
-1. User requests to filter the task list based on some conditions.
+1. NUS student requests to filter the task list based on some conditions.
 2. MODPRO shows the list of tasks that fulfil the given conditions. </br>
    Use case ends.